luxonis/depthai-docs-website/_tutorials/object_det_mnssv2_training.md

 ---
 layout: default
-title: Custom Object Detector Training Tutorial
+title: # How to train a Custom Object Detector using Mobilenet SSD v2
 toc_title: Custom Object Detector Training Demo
 description: Learn how to detect objects of your choice in real time!
 order: 4